hms-dbmi-cellenics/cellenics-utils/README.md

 #### experiment copy

-Copies one experiment information from a given env to another, prefxing keys of the copied data and records with `sandbox_id`.
+Copies one experiment information from a given env to another (default: production to staging), prefxing keys of the copied data and records with `sandbox_id`.
 It is recommended to set the value of `sandbox_id` to the same value as your staging environment, so that running `biomage unstage` when unstaging the experiment will also delete records of the copied experiment.

 To run this command, `BIOMAGE_EMAIL` has to be set with the username you use to login in the staging environment.
 See `biomage experiment copy --help` for more details.